theRealAph/ScopeLocals/README.md

 ## Description

+In Java, the scope of a declaration -- the association of a name with an entity such as a variable -- is the region of the program within which the entity declared by the declaration can be referred to using a simple name.

-It's usual to say that Java is _lexically scoped_, in the sense that variables (and other entities) can be referred to by a simple name such that an inner level of nesting has access to its outer levels.
-Here, `x` is declared in the scope of a class `Example`, and referred to from within the scope of the method `printIt()`.
+It's usual to say that Java is _lexically scoped_, in the sense that variables (and other entities) can be referred to by a simple name only within the region of source code in which they're declared.
+Here, for example, `x` is declared in a class `Example`, and may be referred to as `x` in any method declared in the same class.
+We say, therefore, that the scope of `x` is the class `Example`:

 ```
 class Example {